Overcoming Trials

 Most of us have been here.
 We follow our dreams, but when our dreams become our realities, we wonder if we made the wrong decision.

-What do we do when our realities fail to match the expectations we cleverly crafted in our minds?
+What do we do when our realities fail to match our expectations?
 We can always turn to God’s Word for encouragement.
-Let’s look at eight Bible verses for defeated moments:
+Let’s look at 17 Bible verses for when we feel defeated and want to give up.

 Therefore do not throw away your confidence, which has a great reward.
 For you have need of endurance, so that when you have done the will of God you may receive what is promised.